mwpenny/gbplay/docs/_game-protocols/Tetris.md

 master and initiate all data transfers.
 This role goes to the first player to select "2 player" on the main menu, which causes the byte `0x29` to be sent.
 Upon receiving this byte, the linked game sends `0x55` as an acknowledgement and both move to the music selection screen.
+The required delay between transfers is ~30 ms.

 ### Music selection